amelie-girard7/Image-Processing-and-Pattern-Recognition/README.md

-# Probability and Statistics Fundamentals
+# Image Processing and Pattern Recognition

 This repository is my notes on key concepts in probability and statistics, based on Prof. Massimo Piccardi's course Image Processing and Pattern Recognition 31256/42177.
 These principles are foundational for statistical pattern recognition and machine learning.